jeff-thoensen/playwright-practice/README.md

 ### Credentials

-Valid credentials are loaded from a `.env` file for best practice
+Valid credentials are loaded from a `.env` file